-Problems and sorrows during your studiens, at your job or in private aren't unusual and are often are manageable without any external help.
-In some serios crisis or conflicts, sometimes we need professional advice and support.
+Problems and sorrows during your studies, at your job or in private aren't unusual and are often manageable without any external help.
+In some serious crisis or conflicts, sometimes we need professional advice and support.

-For these cases you can find here a list of regional counselling offices for every question.
+For these cases you can find a list of regional counselling offices for every question here.

 Sexual harassment is not a trivial offence